The Beggar Richer Than Me

 Can you list the metrics used to determine how developed a society is?
 You probably can, but let me save you some time.
 The primary ones are:

 It is strange to take money from a beggar.
 It's even stranger to be fed by a beggar.
-But the strangest thing of all is realizing that there are beggars in the world richer than you.
+But the strangest thing of all is to realize that there are beggars in the world richer than you.

 Previous